Spiked Apple Cider

 • Star Anise: This offers a sweet, light licorice flavor.

-For this easy recipe, you'll want to have on hand a 3-quart slow cooker, fine strainer (or a cheesecloth), measuring cups and spoons and a potato masher.
+For this slow cooker recipe, you'll want to have on hand a 3-quart slow cooker, fine strainer (or a cheesecloth), measuring cups and spoons and a potato masher.

 • Sweetener Swap: Swap brown sugar for maple syrup or honey.